groovy-tutorial/groovy-tutorial/book/parts/02_VariablesDataTypes/10_RegularExpressions.md

 ---
 title:	Regular Expressions
-status:	in-progress
+status:	draft
 description:	Regular expressions give us a powerful (and confusing) way of sifting through text.
 ...

-Regular expressions (RegExes) often get entire books devoted to them and you'll find some developers are RegEx ninjas and others (like myself) are RegEx numpties.
-The [Java Tutorial's Regular Expression trail](http://docs.oracle.com/javase/tutorial/essential/regex/) is a useful reference as is [Wikipedia](https://en.wikipedia.org/wiki/Regular_expression).
+Regular expressions (RegEx's) get entire books devoted to them and you'll find some developers are RegEx ninjas and others (like myself) are RegEx numpties.
+This chapter will introduce the basics but the [Java Tutorial's Regular Expression trail](http://docs.oracle.com/javase/tutorial/essential/regex/) is a useful reference as is [Wikipedia](https://en.wikipedia.org/wiki/Regular_expression) for those seeking RegEx glory.
 There are also a number of online tools such as [RegExr](http://www.regexr.com) that come in very handy when trying to debug that elusive RegEx pattern.

 To define the regular expression pattern we use the `~/ /` syntax: